Guidelines for Special Topics Courses

 Responses to the memo should be forwarded to the dean for resolution or referral.
-Attach hard copy of responses to Special Topics Memo of Intent and forward the signed memo to Academic Affairs with syllabus or outline for the course.
+Attach hard copy of responses to Special Topics Memo of Intent and forward the signed memo to Curriculum Services with syllabus or outline for the course.

 This document is the property of Academic Affairs and maintained by Curriculum Services